Clarke, Joseph L. MArch, PhD

 Trained as a designer, I previously practiced architecture at Eisenman Architects and Skidmore, Owings & Merrill.
 As an art historian, I teach courses on architecture, urbanism, and culture in a worldwide context, focusing on the period from the 18th century to the present.

-In April and May 2018, I will be a visiting scholar at the Max Planck Institute for the History of Science in Berlin.
+In April and May 2018, I was a visiting scholar at the Max Planck Institute for the History of Science in Berlin.

 - “Acoustic Space” (graduate)